rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 If the class has a `pattern` property, Benerator maps a descriptor's pattern attribute to the bean instance property.

+See [Component Reference -> Converters](component_reference.md#converters) for a list of available converters and implementation examples.

 ## Validators